SpektraSystems/CloudLabs-Azure/azure-monitoring/Instructions/Solutions/Challenge 1: Monitoring and Alert Rule.md

 # Solution 1: Monitoring and Alert Rule

-1. Open a browser on the provided virtual machine and Navigate to Azure Portal( https://portal.azure.com ) and login with the credentials provided under **Azure Crendentials** on Environment Details tab on the right.
+1. Open a browser on the provided virtual machine and Navigate to **Azure Portal**( https://portal.azure.com ) and login with the credentials provided under **Azure Crendentials** on Environment Details tab on the right.

    <img src="images/new1.jpg"/>

-2. Open Visual Studio inside your virtual machine and sign in with **Azure Credentials**.
+2. Open Visual Studio inside your virtual machine and sign in with **Azure Credentials** given under Environment Details tab on the right.

    <img src="images/new2.jpg"/>